Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Related Work

-\textbf{Other Related Works} Past work \cite{lu2021online} uses TSDF \cite{newcombe2011kinectfusion} to reconstruct object models, which is adopted in this work.
-To ensure safety, this work models the object by a conservative volume and an optimistic volume following \cite{mitash2020task}.
-In-place object rearrangement is a hard problem as the simplified version of circle packing in 2D is shown to be NP-hard \cite{demaine2010circle}.
-Recent work \cite{cheong2020relocate}\cite{ahn2021integrated} sample placements and evaluate them based on reachability and blocking conditions, but limit to cylinder objects.
-Instead, this work applies to general-shaped objects by a novel convolution-based method to sample collision-free placements.
+\textbf{This Work} A complete solution can be easily constructed with known object models by combining prior work.
+This work considers a complicated task with unknown object models and focuses on safe object reconstruction with in-place relocation.
+At the same time, this work introduces a set of assumptions for theoretical analysis.
+In particular, objects are assumed to be convex, specifically cylinders or rectangular prisms, and do not stack on top of each other.
+This work adopts a TSDF representation \cite{newcombe2011kinectfusion}, similar to prior efforts \cite{lu2021online}, to reconstruct object models.
+To ensure safety, it models the object by a conservative volume, and an optimistic volume following prior work \cite{mitash2020task}.
+In-place object rearrangement is a hard problem since the simplified version of circle packing in 2D is already NP-hard \cite{demaine2010circle}.
+Recent works \cite{cheong2020relocate,ahn2021integrated} sample placements and evaluate them based on reachability conditions, but limit to cylindrical objects.
+Instead, this work applies to general-shaped objects by a novel convolution-based method to sample collision-free placements, similar to the method used in \cite{huang2022mechanical}.